threedivers/jsondiffpatch.net/README.md

 JSON object diffs and reversible patching ([jsondiffpatch](https://github.com/benjamine/jsondiffpatch) compatible)

+**ThreeDivers Edit**: Added relative array diff mode.
+Which allows for finding additions and removals from an array as a relative patch.
+This means that an items that is added or removed can be patched onto a different object and will only be added if the value isn't already in the target or removed if it is present (not an error if it's not present).
+This relative array diff does **not** support `Unpatch` at this time.

 ## Installing

 Install from [jsondiffpatch.net](https://www.nuget.org/packages/JsonDiffPatch.Net/) nuget website, or run the following command: